technomada/cloud-from-scratch/README.md

 Cool, let's do it!

 ## Requirements
-For this setup you'll need...
+For this particular setup you'll need...
 * **Cloudflare Account**
 * **Domain Name**
 * **Raspberry PI** (v3 or greater, or adopt the instructions to a PC or Virtual Machine)